Night Cycling: 4 Tips to Ride Your Bike Safely in the Dark

 1. Light it up

-If you need to bike at night, you should have at least a front and back light attached to your bike.
-Ideally, you want your headlamps and tail lights to be flashing, but you can also opt for bright LED lights like the ones from www.xkglow.com.
+If you need to bike at night, you should have at least a front and backlight attached to your bike.
+Ideally, you want your headlamps shining fixed on the road a few feet in front of you, while tail lights should be flashing.

 2. Obey the rules of the road

-The thing about riding a two wheeled vehicle is that it often gives us a false sense of superiority; that bikers are just as safe on the road as motorists because they are doing the right thing for the environment.
+The thing about riding a two-wheeled vehicle is that it often gives us a false sense of superiority; that cyclists do not really need to obey the basic rules and law since they’re not motorized.

 Some cyclists feel that they are invincible, which is the reason why you see cyclists weave in and out of traffic, or ignore traffic lights; using their mobility and size to their advantage.